IBMa/equal-access/accessibility-checker-engine/README-RULES.md

 # accessibility-checker-engine rules

 This README is oriented toward rule creation and rule modification.
-Rules should be test driven so that modifications can be tested and confirmed over time.
+Users who want to understand the existing rules, modify an existing rule, or create a new rule should read this document.
+Any change to a rule should be fully tested.

 ## Specification and structure